AGENDA

 Session Overview:

-Audience Case Study & Mini Tabletop scenario asking attendees to run through a Faud attack and evaluate the team's controls.
+Roundtable, case study & mini-tabletop scenario asking attendees to run though a fraud attack and evaluate cybersecurity best practices.

 Learning Objectives:

-• Cybercrime Investigation and Response: Identify and analyze the challenges and opportunities for cybercrime investigation, response, standards and best practices.
+Cybercrime Investigation and Response: Identify and analyze the challenges and opportunities for cybercrime investigation, response, standards, and best practices.
+Claims handling – getting third-party teams involved pre and post-event, forensics, and public relations.

-• Cybercrime Prevention: Apply the knowledge and skills of cybercrime prevention and mitigation, such as data protection, encryption, authentication, and awareness, to various scenarios and cases.
+Cybercrime Prevention: Apply the knowledge and skills of cybercrime prevention and mitigation, such as data protection, encryption, authentication, and awareness, to various scenarios and cases.
+Will also cover Risk assessments and how insurers are underwriting, including cyber insurance application guidance.

 Level: Intermediate